mohamedanees6/CheckStyle/README.md

 # CheckStyle
-Formats the file as per Google Checkstyle Standards
+Formats all the java files as per Google Checkstyle Standards in one go!

 Uses, https://github.com/google/google-java-format code for formatting all the Java files in codebase.